stijn-dejongh/lovecraft_public_domain/manuscript/whisperer_in_darkness.md

 in the several ways suited at once to them and to the comprehensions of different types of listeners.
 Round Hill, like most of the beings' main outposts all through the various universes, is a very cosmopolitan place!
-Of course, only the more common types have been lent to me for experiment.
+Of course, only the more common types have been lent to me for experiment._

-"Here--take the three machines I point to and set them on the table.
+_"Here--take the three machines I point to and set them on the table.
 That tall one with the two glass lenses in front--then the box with the vacuum tubes and sounding-board--and now the one with the metal disc on top.
 Now for the cylinder with the label "B-67' pasted on it.
 Just stand in that Windsor chair to reach the shelf.
 Heavy?
 Never mind!
 Be sure of the number--B-67.
 Don't bother that fresh, shiny cylinder joined to the two testing instruments--the one with my name on it.
-Set B-67 on the table near where you've put the machines--and see that the dial switch on all three machines is jammed over to the extreme left.
+Set B-67 on the table near where you've put the machines--and see that the dial switch on all three machines is jammed over to the extreme left."_

-"Now connect the cord of the lens machine with the upper socket on the cylinder--there!
+_"Now connect the cord of the lens machine with the upper socket on the cylinder--there!
 Join the tube machine to the lower left-hand socket, and the disc apparatus to the outer socket.
 Now move all the dial switches on the machines over to the extreme right--first the lens one, then the disc one, and then the tube one.
 That's right.
 I might as well tell you that this is a human being--just like any of us.
-I'll give you a taste of some of the others tomorrow. "
+I'll give you a taste of some of the others tomorrow."_

 To this day I do not know why I obeyed those whispers so slavishly, or whether I thought Akeley was mad or sane.
 After what had gone before, I ought to have been prepared